pattonsgirl/CS4900-AppSoftwareDev/API/class-4/class-4-overview.md

 **Purpose**: Update existing resources (full replacement)

 **Characteristics**:
-- **Idempotent** - Multiple identical requests produce the same result
+- **Idempotent** - Multiple identical requests produce the same result (unless you have audit fields - these will be updated with each request)
 - **URL contains resource ID** - Client specifies which resource to update
 - **Full replacement** - Typically replaces the entire resource
 - **Status codes**: